-IN WITNESS WHEREOF, the Corporation has caused this Certificate of Amendment to the Third Amended and Restated Certificate of Incorporation of the Corporation to be signed this day of , 2018.
+IN WITNESS WHEREOF, the C Corporation to be signed this • ficate of Amendment to the Third Amended and Restated Certificate of Incorporation of the

 AquaBounty Technologies, Inc.

-By:
+By: Authorized Officer

-Authorized Officer
+Title: President and Chief Executive Officer

-Title: President and Chief Executive Officer Name: Ronald L. Stotish
+Name: Ronald L. Stotish